Broehl, Wayne G., Jr., 1922-2006

-Scope and Contents The oral history interview with Wayne Broehl is comprised of an audiocassette recording and an indexed transcript of the recording.
+The oral history interview with Wayne Broehl is comprised of an audiocassette recording and an indexed transcript of the recording.
 The interview was conducted by Jane L. Carroll on August 18, 1998.
 The interview runs for approximately one hour and covers his teaching career at the Tuck School and his role advising the College and its trustees on the College's investment policies.

-Overview The Wayne Broehl Collection of Indian Postal Stamps contain approximately 5,400 postal cards and 1,200 postal envelopes that Broehl purchased from India to enrich his stamp collection.
+The Wayne Broehl Collection of Indian Postal Stamps contain approximately 5,400 postal cards and 1,200 postal envelopes that Broehl purchased from India to enrich his stamp collection.

-Overview Victorian Trade Cards.
+Victorian Trade Cards.
 The collection contains cards in various sizes and with a variety of themes.

-Overview Wayne G. Broeh l(1922-2006), professor at Tuck Business School.
+Wayne G. Broeh l(1922-2006), professor at Tuck Business School.
 The collection consists of research material and typescript draft for his book "Tuck and Tucker: The Origin of the Graduate Business School."